mohammedtakween/device-manager/README.md

 Shutdown the server:
-To avoide losing your data gracefully shutdown the server by pressing CTRL+C on the Terminal.
+To avoide losing your data gracefully shutdown the server by pressing CTRL+C in the Terminal.